about me

 For a complete listing of my previous academic and work experience, please check my LinkedIn account.

-Raised in southern California (where my childhood summer nights were punctuated by the sound of Disney fireworks), I moved to Tennessee for my pre-doctoral internship over two decades ago.
-In coming here I discovered the difference between real bbq and a cookout, the wonder of warm rain, the truth & beauty of fall color, and the life-altering revelation of warm woolen socks.
-During my time away from the office, I enjoy travel with my husband and photography (e.g. the photos on this website).
-I also like to bake as an opportunity for relaxation, creativity, generosity, and hilarious mishaps.
-In teletherapy I was often assisted by my sweet cat, Maura until her little body gave out.
-I am grateful for how the love of this small being changed me.
-My pronouns are she, her, hers.
+Raised in Southern California (where summer nights were punctuated by the sound of Disney fireworks), I moved to Tennessee for my pre-doctoral internship over two decades ago.
+In coming here, I discovered the difference between real BBQ and a cookout, the wonder of warm rain, the beauty of fall color, and the life-altering revelation of warm woolen socks.

 … still learning!

 As a psychologist, I know healing begins with feeling safe, seen, and genuinely respected.
 I’m committed to holding space with humility and care - especially for those from marginalized communities and for people of all identities, backgrounds, and beliefs, including those with no faith tradition.
-This work continues to teach me how to listen more deeply and show up with greater sensitivity.
+I actively learn about people who are different from me and seek to listen more deeply and show up with greater sensitivity.